 Tipping the scales at plus-500kg over the standard X3 it’s safe to say you can feel every ounce of the 2,255 kg kerb weight.
 Most noticeable when diving into a corner and weight transferring the vehicle left to right it doesn’t have a direct effect on driver input as the steering remains well balanced, however, reminds you of the sheer mass.
 Ride quality isn’t any better or worse because of the weight and other BMW’s such as the M440i we drove ride far better around the city.
 That’s not to say the iX3 isn’t up to ‘BMW’ standards, but the Porsche Taycan sets such a precedent for the way a European badged EV should ride it’s hard not to compare.

 Should You Buy the BMW iX3?

 The Jaguar I-Pace ($$142,580 AUD) is the only true competitor to the BMW iX3 on the Australian market at this point, however, that model is due for an update in the next 12-months.
-Looking up the scale and you’ll find the Audi e-Tron, Mercedes EQC, and flagship BMW iX for $20,000 AUD more.
+Looking up the scale and you’ll find the Audi e-tron GT is Cool Enough to be Iron Man’s New Ride, Mercedes EQC, and flagship BMW iX for $20,000 AUD more.
 In reality, the iX3 is best aimed at standard X3 buyers who want to make the jump to an EV and we highly recommend you do so if it remains in your budget.